Cybersecurity threats can be a real risk to your business. Here’s what to know — and actions to consider taking today.

 - If you’re thinking about a “bring your own device” (BYOD) policy, consider the impact of employees using personal devices to access sensitive work information, and set rules or limits accordingly.

 Remove employee or contractor access immediately after termination

 This is about more than controlling what a former worker can access.
 Unused but active login information can provide another possible access point for a security breach.
 To prevent this:

-- Make it part of the offboarding process to dedicate time to change passwords and close username profiles for any terminated employees.
+- Make it part of the offboarding process to dedicate time to change passwords and deactivate accounts for any terminated employees.